jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/7.%20Commands%20Ideas.011.jpeg)

 There can be solid, dashed or dotted lines between command symbols.
-Names might be displayed with commands as well.
+Names can be displayed with commands as well.

 ## Diagram Elements

-Command concepts may involve a specific set of characteristics.
+Commands can have certain characteristics, that can be symbolized in Circular.

-A *diamond* in Circular may express a command that may be __executable__.
+A *diamond* may express that a command is __executable__:

 <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />

-The side effect of a diamond might be that it *executes*.
-An *executable* command might be carried out, while one that is *not executable*, might stay asleep.

-A *square* in Circular might symbolize that the command is __not executable__.
+A *square* can symbolize that the command is __not executable__:

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" />

 Relations between commands may be expressed by __containment__.
-One symbol might *contain* another:
+One symbol can *contain* another:

 <img src="images/1.%20Commands%20Main%20Concepts.003.png" width="100" />

-A *solid line* between symbols might mean that one command is a __reference__ to another:
+A *solid line* between symbols indicates that one command is a __reference__ to another:

 <img src="images/1.%20Commands%20Main%20Concepts.004.png" width="100" />

-Two symbols connected with a line, might be considered the same command.
+Two symbols connected with a solid line, may be *the same* command.

 A *dashed line* between command symbols might make one command a kind of copy of another:

 <img src="images/1.%20Commands%20Main%20Concepts.005.png" width="80" />

-It might also be said, that a command might be used as a __prototype__ for another command.
+That way, a command might be used as a __definition__ for another command.

-If a command might be used as a prototype, it might be drawn with a *dashed border*:
+If a command is used as a definition, a *dashed border* may be used:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="80" />

 (Using dashed shapes is still a bit of an open discussion.)

-A command may have a *name*:
+A command can have a *name*:

 <img src="images/1.%20Commands%20Main%20Concepts.007.png" width="140" />

-It might also be *nameless.*
+It can also be *nameless.*

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" />

-Here is an attempt to summarize these traits of commands:
+To summarize, here is a list traits a command might have:

 - __(not) executable__
 - __containment__
 - __references__
-- __prototypes__ (or "definitions")
+- __definitions__ (or "prototypes")
 - __(not) named__

-## Squares May Not Execute
+## Squares Do Not Execute

 ![](images/7.%20Commands%20Ideas.037.jpeg)

-A square might not execute.
-Well, they may only execute when called. __A__ may call __B__:
+A square does not execute.
+Well, it may only execute when *called*. __A__ may call __B__:

 ![](images/7.%20Commands%20Ideas.038.jpeg)

 But then again: __A__ may be the one that’s executing, not __B__.
-So diamonds may execute, and squares may not.
+So diamonds execute, and squares do not.

 ## Derived Constructs

-Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Circular.
+Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these basic elements from Circular.
 Here follows an attempt to accompany this claim with examples.

 ## Command Definitions

-A command definition might describe the structure and behavior of another command.
+A command definition can describe the structure and behavior of another command.

 It may look as follows in another programming language: